2010 United States House of Representatives elections in Illinois: District 18

 The 18th district included East Peoria, Pekin, Peoria and part of Springfield.
 The district's population was 88 percent white and 7 percent black (see Race and ethnicity in the United States); 89 percent were high school graduates and 24 percent had received a bachelor's degree or higher.
 Its median income was $50,932.
 In the 2008 presidential election the district gave 50 percent of its vote to Republican nominee John McCain and 48 percent to Democratic nominee Barack Obama.

 Republican Aaron Schock, who took office in 2009, was the incumbent.
 Schock was elected in 2008 with 59 percent of the vote.
 In 2010 Schock's opponent in the general election was Deirdre "DK" Hirner, the former director of the Illinois Environmental Regulatory Group.
 Green Party nominee Sheldon Schafer, the vice president and director of the Lakeview Museum, also ran.
 Schock and Schafer were unopposed in their respective party primaries.
 Carl Ray, a former capital and capacity planner (see Capital planning and Capacity planning) with Caterpillar Inc., also sought the Democratic nomination.

 Schock raised $2,300,387 and spent $1,303,848.
 Hirner raised $135,859 and spent the same amount.
 Schafer raised $4,055 and spent $4,059.
 Ray raised $2,860 and spent $2,990.

-Prior to the election FiveThirtyEights forecast gave Schock a 100 percent chance of winning and projected that he would receive 66 percent of the vote to Hirner's 31 percent.
+Prior to the election FiveThirtyEight's forecast gave Schock a 100 percent chance of winning and projected that he would receive 66 percent of the vote to Hirner's 31 percent.
 On election day Schock was re-elected with 69 percent of the vote to Hirner's 26 percent, while Schafer received 5 percent.
 Schock was again re-elected in 2012 and 2014, and resigned from Congress in March 2015 following allegations regarding his use of government and campaign funds.
 He was succeeded by fellow Republican Darin LaHood.